onesky/api-documentation-plugin/README.md

   > Formula: `md5(concatenate(<timestamp>, <api-secret>))`

 ## Request
 We accept request data in JSON format.
-Please specify request header with `content-type: application/json` and format the data in JSON.
+Please specify request header with `content-type: application/json` and encode the data in JSON format.

+SSL is applied to protect all request data.
+Make sure you are using https to initiate request.

 ## Response
 Successful request will response with either `200` or `201` status code togehter with response data if there is.
 When there is a new record created, `201 Created` will be used.
 Otherwise, `200 OK` will apply.